echakkara/pvr/README.md

 # PVR IPTV Playlist
 This project contains playlist file which can be used as provider in IPTV.
+Playlist m3f file contains local tamil channels
 1. Download <a href="https://github.com/echakkara/pvr/releases/latest">Playlist</a> from releases
 2. Unzip the file and use the m3u file as provider in IPTV app